hawqffm/HawqD2F/README.md

 Accessing Data on HDFS:

 There are multiple ways to access data on HDFS as there are multiple protocols to use with psql and external tables.
-PXF and gphdfs should both be able to access HDFS data in its entirety, but for some undiscernable reason, both of which failed in our particular cases to work or even be recognized as an installed protocol.
+PXF and gphdfs should both be able to access HDFS data in its entirety, but for some undiscernable reason, both of them failed in our particular cases to work or even be recognized as an installed protocol.
 If you're having issues using PXF or installing gphdfs yourself, here are the instructions on how to use gpfdist to access the generated data through your local file system (uses lots of space because the data is deflated first):

 1. If the files are still compressed, decompress  them with: `sudo -u hdfs hdfs dfs -text /hdfs_path/to/file.deflate | sudo -u hdfs hdfs dfs -put – /hdfs_path/to/decompressed_file`